Welcome to Health for Life in the community

-As well as our Green Gyms we also offer Healthy Eating cookery classes.
+As well as our Green Gym gardening sessions, we also offer Healthy Eating cookery classes.
 These fun and interactive sessions provide opportunities to try new recipes and share ideas on how to use home-grown produce to make tasty, seasonal meals that won’t break the bank.

 You will also be able to find us at a number of local events throughout the year – keep an eye on our social media for news!